The 5 Things You Need to Know About Smart Wheelchairs! (Part 1)

 Braze Mobility develops devices that can turn any wheelchair into a smart wheelchair.
 The Braze Sentina and Hydra are blind spot sensors that can be easily installed on any wheelchair, and provide auditory, visual and/or vibration feedback increasing the user’s spatial awareness and ability to maneuver tight spaces.
 Braze CEO and co-organizer of the SWAT initiative Dr. Pooja Viswanathan developed these devices using the outcomes of the SWAT report to guide user-focused design.
 To learn more, click here!

-Part 2: The Current State of Wheelchair Training and Assessment
+- Read Part 2 of this article: The Current State of Wheelchair Training and Assessment

-Part 3: Challenges and Solutions in Wheelchair Training and Assessment.
+- Read Part 3 of this article: Challenges and Solutions in Wheelchair Training and Assessment

 Viswanathan, P., Wang, R., Sutcliffe, A., Kenyon, L., Foley, G., Miller, W., Bell, J., Kirby, L., Simpson, R., Mihailidis, A., Adams, M., Archambault, P., Black, R., Blain, J., Bresler, M., Cotarla, S., Demiris, Y., Giesbrecht, E., Gardner, P., Gryfe, P., Hall, K., Mandel, C., McGilton, K., Michaud, F., Mitchell, I., Mortenson, B., Nilsson, L., Pineau, J., Smith, E., Zambalde, E., Zondervan, D., Routhier, F. & Carlson, T. (2018).
 “Smart Wheelchair in Assessment and Training (SWAT): State of the Field” AGEWELL.